gabrielstramontin/mslearn-security-fundamentals/Instructions/Labs/LAB_04_explore_pim.md

 1. You're asked if you want to stay signed in.
 Select **Yes**.
 1. The Activate User Administrator window appears.
 You're required to enter a reason for the activation.
 In the box that appears, enter any reason you want (max of 500 characters), then select **Activate**.
 1. You'll see the status (3 stages of progress), as the activation is processed.
-1. Once the activation is completed you're returned to the My roles | Azure AD roles page, where you'll see a notification stating you have activated a role.
+1. Once the activation is completed you're returned to the My roles | Microsoft Entra ID roles page, where you'll see a notification stating you have activated a role.
 Select **Click here** to view your active roles.
 If you notice the end time is different than what was originally configured, select the refresh key on the top of the page (it may take a few minutes to refresh).
 1. Return to the home page of the Microsoft Entra admin center by selecting **Home** from the left navigation panel.
-1. As an Azure AD user administrator you can create users and groups, manage licenses, and more.
+1. As a Microsoft Entra ID user administrator, you can create users and groups, manage licenses, and more.
 From the left navigation panel, expnad **Identity**, select **Users**, then select **All users**.
 1. From the users list, select **Bianca Pisani**.
 1. From the left navigation panel, select **Licenses**.
 1. Notice how Bianca has no licenses assigned.
 From the top of the page, select **+ Assignments**.